Adinath Kothare: Production

 In 2008, Mahesh Kothare and Adinath Kothare established their production company, Kothare & Kothare Vision, now known as Kothare Vision Pvt.
 Ltd. Their first production under this banner was the film Full 3 Dhamaal.
 Before this, Mahesh Kothare had successfully produced films under the banner Jenma Films International, many of which he also directed, with some being distributed by Adinath Films Distributors.
 Kothare Vision later expanded into television production, beginning with the Marathi daily soap Man Udhan Varyache for Star Pravah.
 Their mythological series Jai Malhar for Zee Marathi became a milestone, breaking several TRP records.
 The production house continued to back successful mythological shows, including Vithu Mauli (2017–2020) and Ude Ga Ambe (2024).
 Among their other successful productions, the fantasy drama Sukh Mhanje Nakki Kay Asta! became one of the longest-running shows on the channel.
+In May 2022, the company also introduced a new banner, Storyteller’s Nook Pvt.
+Ltd., aimed at nurturing fresh and original storytelling ideas for a wider audience, under which it has also ventured into advertising and digital content, including the SonyLIV series Manvat Murders (2024).

 Personal life

 Kothare met actress Urmila Kanetkar in the mid-2010s when she visited his home to meet his father, who was set to direct the Marathi film Shubhamangal Savdhan and wanted her to make her debut in the industry.
 He was working as an assistant director on the film when they started dating.
 After a few years of dating, they got married in 2011.
 In January 2018, the couple welcomed their daughter, Jiza Kothare.
-Their personal life has frequently caught media attention, with fans and tabloids following their journey.
+Their married life has frequently caught media attention, with fans and tabloids following their journey; with speculations surrounding their separation.
+On 16 July 2026, Kothare and Kanetkar announced their separation through a joint statement shared on social media, ending their fifteen-year-long marriage.